yoshuawuyts/dad/README.md

 ### Transactions
 #### .add()
 Save a record or an array of records to the store.
-Records get a `cid` assigned automatically.
+Records get a `{Number} cid` assigned automatically.
 Emits an `add` event when completed.
 ````js
 chapters.add([
   {name: 'chapter 1', pages: 2},